Oskal174/kkasm/README.md

 ### Start
 Bin files may launch with using special emulator of my own processor architecture.

-Github project with this emulator will be publicated later.
+Github project with this emulator: https://github.com/Oskal174/kkasm_emulator